lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 Do after class:

+- Begin work on your website.
+This is not due next week, unlike the other skills assignments.
+But we will take on pieces of this project throughout the rest of the semester.

 ### Week 5 (Sept.
 26): Podcasting and story telling

 Read:

 Do before class:

+- Form a project team before the start of class.

 In class:

 Do after class:

+- Create your podcast episode assignment.

 ### Week 6 (Oct.
 3): Videogames and virtual reality